carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![FSx for Lustre AWS diagram](https://d1.awsstatic.com/pdp-how-it-works-assets/product-page-diagram_Amazon-FSx-for-Lustre.097ed5e5175fa96e8ac77a2470151965774eec32.png)

 - Fully managed and High performance file system for **fast processing of workload** with consistent **sub-millisecond latencies**, up to hundreds of gigabytes per second of throughput, and up to millions of IOPS.
-- Lustre = Linux + Cluster is a **POSIX-compliant parallel linux file system**, which stores data across multiple network file servers
+- Lustre = Linux + Cluster is a **POSIX-compliant parallel linux file system**, which stores data across multiple network file servers.
-- **Seamless integration with Amazon S3** (optional) - connect your S3 data sets to your FSx for Lustre file system, run your analyses, write results back to S3, and delete your file system
+- **Seamless integration with Amazon S3** (optional) - connect your S3 data sets to your FSx for Lustre file system, run your analyses, write results back to S3, and delete your file system.
 - You can use **FSx for Lustre as hot storage** for your highly accessed files, and **Amazon S3 as cold storage** for rarely accessed files.
 - FSx for Lustre provide two deployment options:
   - **Scratch file systems** - for temporary storage and short term processing